protocol/web3-dev-team/proposals/new-ipfs-gc.md

 6. Optional, if it adds value: Implement command to remove pin and then immediately GC the unpinned CID
 7. Distribute an experimental version of go-ipfs for evaluation and feedback.

-Garbage collection performance issues arise because GC attempts to remove blocks by loading a set of all pinned CIDs into memory and searching for each block’s CID in this set.
-The plan attack operates on the following premises:

-- Maintaining reference counts for blocks will make it quick to determine if a block can be removed, because it is not necessary to load all pinned CIDs into memory and search this.
-- Specific content can be removed by performing GC on the blocks associated with a IPLD DAG identified by CID.

 ### What does done look like?
 #### Functional
 - Bulk GC should be faster and use less memory.